Levminer/authme/README.md

 -   💻 Privacy in mind: Authme is hidden from video capture and screenshots.
 -   📃 Easy export and backup: You can export your 2FA codes anytime and you can create a backup of your codes very easily.

-## Compatible 2FA codes
+## Supported 2FA types

--   TOTP 2FA QR code: A TOTP QR code is that you find mostly everywhere, if you want to setup 2FA.
+-   TOTP: A TOTP QR code is that you find mostly everywhere, if you want to setup 2FA.
 Example: Google, Facebook, Microsoft, etc.
--   Google Authenticator QR code: A Google Authenticator QR code is what you can export, and contains all of your already imported codes.
-Example: Google Authenticator.
+-   Google Authenticator: If you are already using Google Authenticator you can export all of your exiting codes and import them to Authme.
+-   2FAS Authenticator: You can create a backup of all your codes in 2FAS and import the backup in Authme.
+-   Aegis Authenticator: You can export your vault from Aegis and import it to Authme.

 ## Screenshot